charlesrocabert/MetEvolSim/README.md

 ```

 ## Help <a name="help"></a>
-To get some help on a MetEvolSim class or method, use the Python help function:
+To get assistance with a MetEvolSim class or method, use the Python help function:
 ```python
 help(metevolsim.Model.set_species_initial_value)
 ```
-to obtain a quick description and the list of parameters and outputs:
+To get a brief overview and a list of parameters and outputs:
 ```
 Help on function set_species_initial_value in module metevolsim: